 ‘I have learned lots of new words, and can use connectives to develop my writing.’

 At The Hurlingham Academy we are huge believers in the power of reading to changes students’ lives.
 In order to gain the maximum benefits from reading, students must be masters of decoding and comprehension.
 Our Fresh Start reading course is a daily reading programme for students to ensure that their reading skills quickly get up to scratch.

 Speech, Language and Communication

 Over one million children in the UK have some kind of speech language and communication needs.
-From January 2015 we are looking to extend the support we offer our students who have speech and language delay.
+We do extensive work with our students in this area.
 We are now screening students who show some of the signs of this form of need.
-We will then run interventions in the following areas:
+We will then run individual, tailored interventions in the following areas:

 · Vocabulary Enrichment Programme

 · Reading Between the Lines: Teaching Children to Understand Inference

 The programmes we use have been recommended to us by Paul Mann, the lead Speech and Language therapist for Hammersmith and Fulham.
 Paul also works with us regularly as our local specialist Speech and Language Therapist.

 If you suspect your child has speech and language delay take a look at the following link: